Ash Dixon: New Zealand Māori

-On 25 October 2016 Dixon was named Captain of the New Zealand Māori for their Northern hemisphere tour.
+On 25 October 2016, Dixon – who is of Ngāti Tahinga descent – was named Captain of the New Zealand Māori for their Northern hemisphere tour.
 Ahead of their game against Munster in Thomond Park in Limerick, he presented a Māori jersey with the initials of the recently deceased Anthony Foley to Foley's sons.

 In 2020, Dixon was awarded the Tom French Cup for Māori rugby player of the year.